moodv/data-analytics-portfolio/Project2-online-retail/README.md

 * Action-Oriented: Helps management identify profitable customers, at-risk segments, and key growth opportunities.
 * Scalable: Easy to add predictive analytics (e.g., churn prediction, sales forecasting).

-🔹 How to Use

-1. Open project2-data-prep.ipynb in Google Colab → run preprocessing steps if you want to regenerate datasets.

-2. Open the .pbix file in Power BI Desktop.

-3. Explore the 4 dashboard pages.

-4. Use slicers/filters for deeper insights.

 🔹 Future Improvements